GoogleCloudPlatform/snapshot-debugger/samples/java/gce/README.md

 The following customizations have been made to enable the Snapshot Debugger:

-Extra scopes are required, see [Create and configure a Compute Engine instance](https://github.com/GoogleCloudPlatform/snapshot-debugger/blob/samples-java-gce/samples/java/gce/README.md#create-and-configure-a-compute-engine-instance) https://github.com/GoogleCloudPlatform/snapshot-debugger/blob/a6ab2b094c4e3b522aea2c61f3c4abbe87f2e211/samples/java/gce/README.md?plain=1#L30
+Extra scopes are required, see [Create and configure a Compute Engine instance][create-instance] https://github.com/GoogleCloudPlatform/snapshot-debugger/blob/a6ab2b094c4e3b522aea2c61f3c4abbe87f2e211/samples/java/gce/README.md?plain=1#L30

 The webapp is extracted to `${jetty.base}/webapps/root`: